NihalTakalkar/Mathematical-Melodies/README.md

 Run instructions:

+1. Open the command prompt and type in "pip install mido"
-1. Go to https://streamlit.io/ and follow the download instructions.
+2. Go to https://streamlit.io/ and follow the download instructions.
-2. Once downloaded, run the program and copy the path given (e.g., streamlit run C:\Science_Fair\Mathematical-Melodies\Mathematical_Melodies.py).
+3. Once downloaded, run the program and copy the path given (e.g., streamlit run C:\Science_Fair\Mathematical-Melodies\Mathematical_Melodies.py).
 It will be the line under the yellow Warning
-3. Open the command prompt and paste the path.
+4. Open the command prompt and paste the path.